KENBERMIDO/Speech-to-Text/README.md

-# AI_1
+# Speech-to-Text Program

-Small little program just for practice
+Speech-to-Text program for now, in the future hopefully a chatbot you can actually talk to

 ## Program Overview